bharathpareek/Profile-Permset-Categeroizer/README.md

 Profile-Permset-Categeroizer
 ============================

-Catergorizes Profiles and Permission sets based on Region, Department and size of the organization
+Categorizes Profiles and Permission sets in Salesforce based on the Region, Department and Size of the organization

 Tool Setup